ADAH-EviDENce/evidence/README.md

 ### Step 5

-Once you are done with exploring the demo, you can stop it by selecting the PowerShell that is still running the demo and press Ctrl+C.
+Once you are done with exploring the demo, you can stop it by selecting the PowerShell/Terminal that is still running the demo and press Ctrl+C.

 ## Generating a model